uma-pi1/kge/README.md

 #### Hyperparameter optimization

-LibKGE supports various forms of hyperparameter optimization such as grid search or Bayesian optimization.
+LibKGE supports various forms of hyperparameter optimization such as grid search, random search, Bayesian optimization, or resource-efficient multi-fidelity search.
 The search type and search space are specified in the configuration file.

 For example, you may use [Ax](https://ax.dev/) for SOBOL (pseudo-random) and Bayesian optimization.
 The following config file defines a search of 10 SOBOL trials (arms) followed by 20 Bayesian optimization trials:

 ```yaml
 job.type: search